 Duomo Ticket Office

 Get tickets for the Duomo, Cupola, Battistero, Campanile, Grande Museo del Duomo and Santa Reparata.

 There is one fun reason to have a coffee at this San Lorenzo cafe – for a bespoke cappuccino made by barista Marco.
 Designs drawn on the...

 This cavernous American bar, pizzeria and restaurant is handily close to David and makes for the perfect dining-drinking hybrid any...

-Considered one of the most harmonious examples of Renaissance architecture, the basilica has never been finished – Michelangelo was commissioned to design the facade in 1518 but his design in white Carrara marble was never executed, hence the building's rough unfinished appearance.
+Considered one of Florence's most harmonious examples of Renaissance architecture, this unfinished basilica was the Medici parish church and mausoleum.
+It was designed by Brunelleschi in 1425 for Cosimo the Elder and built over an earlier 4th-century church.
+In the solemn interior look out for Brunelleschi's austerely beautiful Sagrestia Vecchia (Old Sacristy) with its sculptural decoration by Donatello.
+Michelangelo was commissioned to design the facade in 1518, but his design in white Carrara marble was never executed, hence the building's rough unfinished appearance.

 Inside, columns of pietra serena (soft grey stone) crowned with Corinthian capitals separate the nave from the two aisles.
 Donatello, who was still sculpting the two bronze pulpits (1460–67) adorned with panels of the Crucifixion when he died, is buried in the chapel featuring Fra' Filippo Lippi's Annunciation (c 1450).